MechMindRobotics/mecheye_python_samples/profiler/README.md

    sudo python3 sample_name.py
    ```

-3. Enter the index of the camera to which you want to connect, and press the Enter key.
+3. Enter the index of the laser profiler to which you want to connect, and press the Enter key.
 The obtained files are saved to the folder where the sample is located.